tomhorak21/vistribute/README.md

 Replace the `yourserver.com` with the URL of you Webstrates/Codestrates server.

 You can also [access a demo on the official Webstrates demo server](https://demo.webstrates.net/new?prototypeUrl=https://imld.de/docs/projects/vistribute/vistribute-webstrates-demo.zip).
 Clicking the link creates a new instance of the demo; to connect other devices simply enter the displayed URL (e.g., `demo.webstrates.net/verb-animal-00/`) on them.

+### Usage
+When opening the application, all visualizations are loaded and automatically placed on the interface.
+As soon as devices join/leave or visualizations are created/removed, the distribution updates again.

+The overlaid interface can be toggled by pressing `Ctrl`+`O`.
+The blue Vistribute button in the bottom right allows to access the control panel, showing all connected devices and available visualizations.